 40. Breakfast poutine (Canada) – Poutine isn’t just a late-night snack — swap the cheese curds and gravy for hollandaise sauce, bacon, and a fried egg, and you have yourself a seriously mouthwatering breakfast.

-41. Breakfast burrito (USA) – From bacon and eggs to hash browns, avocado, and salsa, you can customise the filling of this go-to breakfast dish to your heart’s content.
+41. Breakfast burrito (USA) – From bacon and eggs to hash browns, avocado, and salsa, you can customize the filling of this go-to breakfast dish to your heart’s content.

-44. Bacon and egg pie (New Zealand) – This savoury breakfast pie encases hearty whole eggs and salty chunks of bacon in layers of buttery, flakey puff pastry.
+44. Bacon and egg pie (New Zealand) – This savory breakfast pie encases hearty whole eggs and salty chunks of bacon in layers of buttery, flakey puff pastry.

 See Also: Your Ultimate India Food Guide

-46. Eggs bhurji (India) – Made with tomatoes, onions, curry, and fragrant, flavoursome spices, these Indian-style scrambled eggs will spice up your breakfast routine.
+46. Eggs bhurji (India) – Made with tomatoes, onions, curry, and fragrant, flavorsome spices, these Indian-style scrambled eggs will spice up your breakfast routine.

 48. Hong Kong egg tart (Hong Kong/China) – Creamy, custardy, buttery, and flaky — don’t be surprised if you find yourself hooked after one bite of this delightfully sweet treat.

-49. Torta (Philippines) – Torta is a Filipino omelette filled with ground beef, potatoes, and vegetables, and paired with rice and banana ketchup.
+49. Torta (Philippines) – Torta is a Filipino omelet filled with ground beef, potatoes, and vegetables and paired with rice and banana ketchup.

 50. Tamagoyaki (Japan) – Commonly found in bento boxes or served as part of a Japanese breakfast, tamagoyaki is made from thin layers of eggs cooked and rolled into a rectangular shape, which is then sliced into bite-sized pieces.

-51. Egg drop soup (China) – The beauty of this soup is its simplicity: it’s made with only a few basic ingredients — chicken broth, eggs, and cornstarch — all whisked together to make a savoury and comforting meal.
+51. Egg drop soup (China) – The beauty of this soup is its simplicity: it’s made with only a few basic ingredients — chicken broth, eggs, and cornstarch — all whisked together and often topped with tofu or scallions to make a savory and comforting meal.

-52. Desi omelette (Pakistan) – This omelette packs a powerful punch in the flavour department.
-Though there are variations of this staple dish throughout India and Pakistan, the most iconic rendition is eggs beaten with green chillies, finely diced onions, red chilli powder, and served with flaky parathas.
+52. Desi omelet (Pakistan) – This omelet packs a powerful punch in the flavor department.
+Though there are variations of this staple dish throughout India and Pakistan, the most iconic rendition is eggs beaten with green chilies, finely diced onions, and red chili powder and served with flaky parathas.

 53. Khai luk koei (Thailand) – Khai luk koei — or son-in-law eggs — consists of hard-boiled, deep-fried eggs drizzled with a sweet and sour tamarind sauce and topped with chopped shallots and cilantro sprigs for garnish.

-55. Tea eggs (China) – Hard-boiled eggs are simmered in a savoury liquid flavoured with black tea, soy sauce, and spices to yield a flavour-packed and perfectly cooked snack.
+55. Tea eggs (China) – Hard-boiled eggs are simmered in a savory liquid flavored with black tea, soy sauce, and spices to yield a flavor-packed and perfectly cooked snack.
 Variations of this recipe can include everything from cinnamon sticks to star anise and Sichuan peppercorns.

-56. Khagina (Pakistan) – Eggs are scrambled in a gravy of onions, tomatoes, garlic, ground cumin, turmeric and other spices, and topped off with fresh green chillies and coriander for a fragrant finish.
+56. Khagina (Pakistan) – Eggs are scrambled in a gravy of onions, tomatoes, garlic, ground cumin, turmeric, and other spices and topped off with fresh green chilies and coriander for a fragrant finish.

-57. Adjaruli khachapuri (Georgia) – Take a savoury, boat-shaped pastry, stuff it with melted cheese, top it with a freshly cracked egg, and you’ve got the ultimate Georgian comfort food.
+57. Adjaruli khachapuri (Georgia) – Take a savory, boat-shaped pastry, stuff it with melted cheese, top it with a freshly cracked egg, and you’ve got the ultimate Georgian comfort food.

-58. Kwek kwek (Philippines) – This beloved Filipino street food is made with hard-boiled quail eggs coated in a savoury orange batter and deep-fried to crispy, golden perfection.
+58. Kwek kwek (Philippines) – This beloved Filipino street food is made with hard-boiled quail eggs coated in a savory orange batter and deep-fried to crispy, golden perfection.

-59. Chawanmushi (Japan) – Packed with umami flavour and filled with ingredients like prawn, soy sauce, and mushrooms, chawanmushi is a silky smooth and savoury egg custard.
+59. Chawanmushi (Japan) – Packed with umami flavor and filled with ingredients like prawn, soy sauce, and mushrooms, chawanmushi is a silky smooth and savory egg custard.

-60. Telur balado (Indonesia) – In this recipe, hard-boiled eggs are pan-fried until a slightly crispy skin appears, and then doused in a spicy tomato and chilli sauce.
+60. Telur balado (Indonesia) – In this recipe, hard-boiled eggs are pan-fried until a slightly crispy skin appears and then doused in a spicy tomato and chili sauce.

 Feeling inspired?
 Give one of these recipes a try this weekend